jhu-arch/arch-docs/1_Clusters/DSAI/2_Navigating/Connecting_to_DSAI.rst

 Logging in to DSAI
 ===========================

-This section covers how to log into Rockfish and transfer files to and from the system.
+This section covers how to log into the DSAI cluster and transfer files to and from the system.

 Use Secure Shell (SSH) to connect: